poojithM/AI-Tax-Agent/README.md

 ## Introduction

 The **AI Tax Agent** is a streamlined web application designed to simplify tax filing using **2025 U.S. federal tax rules**.
-It collects essential user inputs—such as **income, filing status, tax withheld, and dependents**—and performs automated tax calculations to determine refunds or amounts owed.
+It collects essential user inputs such as **income, filing status, tax withheld, and dependents** and performs automated tax calculations to determine refunds or amounts owed.
 Featuring a **downloadable report**, this prototype demonstrates how AI can enhance accuracy and reduce the complexity of tax preparation for individuals.

 ---